 Adaptation and reconstruction efforts don't have to happen all at once.
 Englander suggests engineers and builders think about the concept of adaptive engineering or design a project today so that it can be easily modified or adapted even many years from now.

 Let's take a new bridge, for example.
-Given sea level rise over the next few decades, that bridge would likely be designed to accommodate at least 1 meters of potential rise.
-We need to build the foundation right now so that it can support a taller structure.
+Given sea level rise in the coming decades, that bridge would likely be designed to accommodate at least 1 feet of potential rise.
+We need to build the foundation now so that it can support a taller structure.

 Also because the cost of raising a building by one and a half meters is much lower than that of raising it by three meters.

-If designed for later adaptation, these designs could be adapted when the pace and scale of sea level rise so require.
+If designed for later adaptation, these projects could be adapted when the pace and scale of sea level rise requires it.
 Because whether we are ready or not, the sea level will significantly change what we now know as the coast.

-The rising of the sea will not stop.
-There is no alternative to melting ice and rising sea level meters.
+The rising seas will not stop.
+There is no alternative to melting ice and rising sea levels.